top of page

 I admire his initiative, Valetta thought.

 “All normal flying to me.
-You keep a sharp lookout for the Japanese fighter planes when I pull out of the dive, as we will be the most vulnerable because of our depleted speed and all their anti-aircraft guns will fire at us.”
+You keep a sharp lookout for the Japanese fighter planes when I pull out of the dive, as we will be the most vulnerable because of our depleted speed.”

 Valetta selected the low blower setting on the engine supercharger and deployed the perforated dive flaps on the wings to prevent the airspeed from exceeding the limits of the airplane.